1. What is the normal duration of the courses?

 The payment of fees can be made online or in person.
 Check the payment methods in www.uc.pt/en/china/estudar-viver-coimbra/mais-info/payments

-By decision of the Portuguese Government, only national students can apply to these courses, therefore the University of Coimbra cannot open applications to the integrated master in Medicine or Dentistry by course change/transference or through the special access and admission competition for international applicants.
+By decision of the Portuguese Government, only national students can apply to these courses, therefore the University of Coimbra cannot open applications to the integrated master in Medicine by course change/transference or through the special access and admission competition for international applicants.